 Cori and her wife paid $1,800 for movers to help them relocate from Brooklyn to Toronto.
 The moving company took all their belongings from their 1,000-square-foot apartment.
 There was an additional $50 air fee for their two cats to make the trip.

 If you’re relocating with a family and taking more of your belongings, it will definitely cost more.
-In checking to see how much it would cost for movers to haul the contents of three-bedroom apartment from Los Angeles to Vancouver in the middle of August, I was quoted a price of $6,240 ($40 weigh scale charge and $200 customs fee included).
-And to hire movers to haul the belongings of a three-bedroom apartment from Brooklyn to Toronto, it would cost roughly $6,000 (including a $40 weigh scale charge, a $200 customs fee, and a $150 Brooklyn area origin charge).
+In checking to see how much it would cost for movers to haul the contents of a three-bedroom apartment from Los Angeles to Vancouver in the middle of August, I was quoted a price of $6,240 ($40 weigh scale charge and $200 customs fee included).
+And to hire movers to transport the belongings from a three-bedroom apartment from Brooklyn to Toronto, it would cost roughly $6,000 (including a $40 weigh scale charge, a $200 customs fee, and a $150 Brooklyn area origin charge).

 If you’re concerned about moving costs, you can always downsize before you uproot, which is probably what I would do.

 Duty fees and customs: $230 to $400